Intrinsec/comission/README.md

-  --skip-core             Set this to skip core analysis --skip-plugins          Set this to skip plugins analysis --skip-themes           Set this to skip themes analysis
+  --skip-core             Set this to skip core analysis --skip-plugins          Set this to skip plugins analysis --skip-themes           Set this to skip themes analysis -f CONF, --file CONF  Configuration file.
+See example.conf.
 ```

+You can provide a configuration file.
+See `example.conf` for reference.

 ## CMS supported